gill-gemini/profanitycheckapi/README.md

 # profanitycheck

 Profanity Check API helps to scan and censor txt documents for obsene words(.txt , .csv extensions).
 There is no authentication currently , so API is accessible , when you hit the end point.
 The app is currently deployed to Heroku.
 The API is built with Java and Spring framework.
 Integrations tests have been written , which test all the endpoints and the scan logic.
-Currently the list of banned words is fetched from this google link.
+The list of banned words is fetched from the google link mentioned below.
 Currently this link is hardcoded and will be moved to config file in the next phase.

 https://docs.google.com/spreadsheets/d/1hIEi2YG3ydav1E06Bzf2mQbGZ12kh2fe4ISgLg_UBuM/export?format=csv